Approach

 Following this, we will establish a regular time to meet each week.
 This consistency creates a reliable ‘frame’—a secure boundary within which you can feel safe to explore difficult or vulnerable feelings.
 The duration of our Existential Psychotherapy London work can be open-ended or time-limited, depending on your needs and what we agree upon together.

 In our sessions, there is no set agenda.
 You are free to bring whatever is on your mind—whether it is a pressing crisis, a lingering memory, a dream, or a vague sense of unease.
-My role is not to give advice or tell you what to do, but to listen deeply and work collaboratively with you to uncover new perspectives.
+There is no single “right” way to do therapy, and we will move at your pace, focusing on what feels most helpful for you.
+My role is not to give advice or tell you what to do, but to listen deeply and work alongside you to uncover new perspectives.

 Over time, this process of shared inquiry can lead to profound shifts.
 You may find yourself developing a greater capacity for self-reflection, a deeper compassion for yourself and others, and a renewed sense of agency in your life.
 Whether we are unpicking past traumas or navigating present-day challenges, the goal of Existential Psychotherapy London is always to help you live more fully and authentically.